 “Did something happen to one of your boys’ friends?
-I’m seeing all kinds of stuff on Twitter about someone who died and wanted to make sure everything is OK”
+I’m seeing all kinds of stuff on Twitter about someone who died and wanted to make sure everything is OK.”

 This is a text I received after one of my sons’ classmates died.
 I had not been on Twitter yet that day, or if I had been I had not seen all of the condolences being given to their classmate.

 Youth who attempt suicide usually suffer from depression or anxiety.
-I attend several local committee meetings a month for my work in a non-profit.
+I attend several local committee meetings a month for my work at a non-profit.
 Mental health issues are a frequent topic of discussion.
 People are determining the root causes, as well as the effects of, increased rates of anxiety and depression, particularly in our youth.

-As a parent of college age students, I recognize that one of the stressors I experience is the very high cost of higher education.
-I know that as my high achieving students got closer to their high school graduation date, I became more and more aware of how their scholastic achievements would directly affect the cost of their education.
+As a parent of college-age students, I recognize that one of the stressors I experience is the very high cost of higher education.
+I know that as my high-achieving students got closer to their high school graduation date, I became more and more aware of how their scholastic achievements would directly affect the cost of their education.

 I tried not to put too much pressure on them, but that is easier said than done when thousands of dollars are at stake.
 When parents are feeling stress, children pick up on that and can internalize it.
 I can’t help but wonder what the extreme increase in cost has done to increase the anxiety that current high school students experience in their later years of high school.

 We are a two income family.
 We have two children who happen to be the same age, and we know that our lives as parents of college students will last approximately four years.
-My husband and I both have full time employment, and both have post graduate degrees.
+My husband and I both have full-time employment, and both have post-graduate degrees.

 We value education, and have children who have been successful in their education thus far.
 I can only imagine the stress families experience who have a lower income, more children, and who place less value on education.
 If I did not value education as much, I would resent the expense of it in a way I can only imagine.

 As a therapist, I have worked with youth who have not had school success.
 I have worked with youth who have a lot of unrecognized or at least unrealized potential.
 Many youth with whom I have worked have experienced trauma, which affects their ability to learn and perform well at school.
-Some of those youth are genetically predisposed to anxiety, depression or both.
+Some of those youth are genetically predisposed to anxiety, depression, or both.

 If a student is sleeping all day and not going to class, a parent or other trusted adult may not realize that for some period of time.
 They may reach the end of their semester having attended only a handful of classes, and having spent much of their time isolated.
 In today’s environment with the use of technology, students can be more isolated.
-They have their phones, or the internet, to communicate, so they don’t necessarily need to communicate with the people who are physically close to them.
+They have their phones or the internet to communicate, so they don’t necessarily need to communicate with the people who are physically close to them.
 Untreated depression becomes more difficult to recognize when youth are in their later teen years.